Husayn ibn Ali: Battle of Karbala

 After the morning prayer on 10 October, both parties took up battle positions.
-Husayn appointed Zuhayr ibn Qayn to command the right flank of his army, Habib ibn Muzahir to command the left flank, and his half-brother Abbas as the standard bearer.
+Husayn appointed Zuhayr ibn al-Qayn to command the right flank of his army, Habib ibn Muzahir to command the left flank, and his half-brother Abbas as the standard bearer.
 Husayn's companions, according to most accounts, numbered thirty-two horsemen and forty infantrymen.
 (Note: Although forty-five horsemen and one hundred foot-soldiers, or a total of a few hundred men have been reported by some sources.)
 Ibn Sa'd's army totaled 4,000.
 (Note: According to the Shi'a sources, however, more troops had joined Ibn Sa'd in preceding days, swelling his army to 30,000 strong.)
 The ditch containing wood were set alight.
 Husayn then delivered a speech to his opponents reminding them of his status as Muhammad's grandson and reproaching them for inviting and then abandoning him.
 He asked to be allowed to leave.
 He was told that first he had to submit to Yazid's authority, which he refused to do.
 Husayn's speech moved Hurr to defect to his side.

+Millions of pilgrims near the Imam Husayn Shrine during the Arba'in pilgrimage, the largest annual public gathering on earth.

-After Husayn's speech, Zuhayr ibn Qayn attempted to dissuade Ibn Sa'd's soldiers from killing Husayn, but in vain.
+After Husayn's speech, Zuhayr ibn al-Qayn attempted to dissuade Ibn Sa'd's soldiers from killing Husayn, but in vain.
 Ibn Sa'd's army fired several volleys of arrows.
 This was followed by duels in which several of Husayn's companions were slain.
 The right wing of the Kufans, led by Amr ibn al-Hajjaj, attacked Husayn's force but was repulsed.
 Hand-to-hand fighting paused and further volleys of arrows were exchanged.
-Shemr, who commanded the left wing of the Umayyad army, launched an attack, but after losses on both sides, he was repulsed.
+Shimr, who commanded the left wing of the Umayyad army, launched an attack, but after losses on both sides, he was repulsed.
 This was followed by cavalry attacks.
 Husayn's cavalry resisted fiercely and Ibn Sa'd brought in armoured cavalry and five hundred archers.
 After their horses were wounded by arrows, Husayn's cavalrymen dismounted and fought on foot.